dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 2. **Preparation** ensures backups are good, accessible, and restorable in a reasonable timeframe.
 3. **Recovery** minimizes the damage, speeds rebuilding, and avoids paying the ransom.

+Organizations seem to be thinking mainly about how to prevent getting hit by ransomware, or recovery.This article will cover all three areas but mainly focus on preparation.

 ### Prevention

 There is nothing special about ransomware prevention.
-It is "Security 101". **All normal security and anti-malware practices apply**.
+It is "Security 101".
+All normal security and anti-malware practices apply.

 For example: